-It’s our delight to introduce a guest blogger Paul H. Cannon who is a trial attorney and shareholder at Simmons and Fletcher, P.C.
+It's our delight to introduce a guest blogger Paul H. Cannon, a trial attorney, and shareholder at Simmons and Fletcher, P.C.
 He has been practicing personal injury and product liability law since 1995.
-He is Certified in personal injury trial law by the Texas Board of Legal Specialization since 2005.
+He has been certified in personal injury trial law by the Texas Board of Legal Specialization since 2005.

-If you are underage, then your parent must sign a waiver (release) and indemnity agreement.
-While all parents who sign a waiver and indemnity agreement are potentially giving up their kids’ ability to effectively seek redress if the facility negligently causes their injury, divorced parents face an additional risk that could leave them personally liable for the cost of the judgment and the defense.
+If you are underage, your parent must sign a waiver (release) and indemnity agreement.
+While all parents who sign a waiver and indemnity agreement are potentially giving up their kids' ability to seek redress if the facility negligently causes their injury effectively, divorced parents face an additional risk that could leave them personally liable for the cost of the judgment and the defense.

 What is a Waiver of Liability or Release of Liability?

 A waiver of liability a/k/a release of liability is a written agreement not to hold someone responsible for their negligence.
-If properly drafted, Texas allows people to sign a waiver of liability or release of liability even before the negligence occurs.
-If this document is signed by an adult, it is valid as to the adult.
+If properly drafted, Texas allows people to sign a waiver of liability or release of weakness even before the failure occurs.
+If an adult marks this document, it is valid for the adult.
 Kids, however, enjoy a special privilege under the law.

 What is an Indemnity Agreement?